Epoxy adhesive – the most used industrial adhesive

 5. Epoxy acrylate resins

 When formulating adhesives, two types of epoxy acrylate resins are used: vinyl ester and a special resin for radiation curing.
 These resins act more like polyester resins despite of being epoxies.
 They are easy to process, cure fast at room temperature and can use peroxides as the curing agent.
 In adhesives, these epoxy resins create lower viscosity, more flexibility and better wetting characteristics than conventional DEGBA epoxies.
-However, they do shrink more than any other epoxy while curing.
+However, they do shrink more than any other epoxy adhesive while curing.

 The epoxy acrylate resins can also be cured by radiation from an external source of energy such ultraviolet (UV) or electron beam (EB).
-These adhesives are generally low in viscosity and high in vapor pressure.
+These epoxy resin adhesives are generally low in viscosity and high in vapor pressure.

-Examples of uses of epoxy adhesives
+Examples of epoxy adhesive applications

 - Automotive industry: the strength of epoxy is also needed in the automotive industry where adhesives are replacing conventional fasteners and welded bonds, as they are remarkably lighter in weight.
-Also flexible epoxy glue is common for damping sound and vibration.
+Also flexible epoxy resin glue is common for damping sound and vibration.

 - Marine: as epoxies form watertight bonds and are resistant to salt water, they are ideal for marine environments.